rjnesspor/interpreter/README.md

 define string message as The value of x minus y is:

 define integer z as 0
-z is x - y
+redefine z as x - y

 print message
 print z